 - They are objective, and therefore will care more about the decision than about egos and relationships.
 Groupthink is one of the greatest risks to good decision-making.
 If people in the group are too concerned about causing conflict, they can subconsciously pace harmony above a rigorous discussion.
 Outsiders are less prone to this.

 If your team is discussing a decision, avoid contributing to the discussion.
 Let others do that and focus on listening hard to what they are saying.
 As soon as a decision-maker lets your opinion out, you will influence everything that follows and therefore compromise your chance to hear all the truths.

 Instead, turn off your filters of right and wrong and soak up the facts and insights.
 Give no clue about which way you are leaning.
 Challenge everything you hear, to force a robust assessment of each component and fact.

 Better still, prevent the experts from stating their opinions at the start.
 A better approach is to have the information presented in a neutral way, and ask the non-experts to react to what they have heard.
 What questions do they have?
 What are their observations?
 What seems most interesting?
 The longer you wait before inviting opinions about the ‘right’ answer, the better-formed those opinions will be.

 The reason for this is simple.
 People don’t like to be seen to be changing their minds.
 The longer you wait before stating opinions, the more chance you must modify them without the social discomfort of having others see you doing it.

-One of the most important decisions you’ll ever make when working a project is which project management software to employ to manage all the many moving parts you’ll need to manage.
-ProjectManager.com is a cloud-based tool that gives you visibility throughout every phase of the project, so you can make better decisions.
+One of the most important decisions you’ll ever make when working on a project in which project management software to employ to manage all the many moving parts you’ll need to manage.
+ProjectManager is a cloud-based tool that gives you visibility throughout every phase of the project, so you can make better decisions.
 With features to help with planning, monitoring and resource allocation, it’s one of the easiest decisions you’ll make.
 Try it and see, by taking this free 30-day trial.